joinpursuit/Pursuit-Core-Web/data_structures_&_algorithms/control-flow/README.md

 ## Trivia Questions

-write an answer commented out to practice talking/writing about code
+Write an answer somewhere that you can easily use for reference later (make a [mardkdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) file or a word doc, or use the notes app etc. ) to practice talking/writing about code:

- - what is the difference between a parameter and an argument?
+ - What is the difference between a parameter and an argument?
- - within a function, what is the difference between `return` and `console.log`?
+ - Within a function, what is the difference between `return` and `console.log`?

 ## Print Primes